TeamCodeStream/codestream-server/api_server/README.unified-cfg-file.md

 ### CodeStream Configurations

-CodeStream's server-side services can be configured in different arrangements, reffered to as codestream configurations.
-The `dt-update-secrets` installs two configurations for local development:
+CodeStream's server-side services can be configured in different arrangements, referred to as codestream configurations.
+The `dt-update-secrets` command installs two configurations for local development:

 | config | desc |
 | --- | --- |
 | codestream-cloud | mongo, api, mailin, mailout (lambda or vm), AWS SQS.
 Can be used out of the box but suppresses email by default |
 | onprem-development | mongo, api, broadcaster, rabbitMQ, mailin, mailout.
 Deployed as a template, must be edited |

-You can create any configuration you want, starting with these or from scratch.
+You can create any configuration you want, derived from these or from scratch.
-What's important is that you know what configurations are available.
+What's important is that you know what configurations are available to you.

 ### Common Sandbox Environment Variables

+You shouldn't need to use these for local development, but you should be aware of them.

 | Env Var | Description |
 | --- | --- |